The Marbled Polecat (Vormela peregusna), a small mammal, belongs to the monotypic Vormela genus and is a member of the subfamily Mustelidae.

 Description

-A small mammal that can be found in Europe and Asia is the Marbled polecat.
-A short muzzle and very large, evident ears are present in these animals.
+A small mammal found in Europe and Asia is the Marbled polecat.
+These animals have a short muzzle and very large, evident ears.

 The limbs are short, and the claws are lengthy and powerful.
 While the tail is long, the overall fur is short with long hair.
 With a black line around the eyes and white markings around the mouth, black and white lines mark the face.

 The fur is yellow on the back and strongly mottled with irregular reddish or brown spots.
-In the centre region, the tail is dark brown with a yellowish band.
-The colour of the ventral region and limbs is dark brown.
+In the center region, the tail is dark brown with a yellowish band.
+The color of the ventral region and limbs is dark brown.

-From southeast Europe to Russia and China, marbled polecats are found.
+Marbled polecats are found in southeast Europe, Russia, and China.
 It covers Bulgaria, Georgia, Turkey, Romania, Asia Minor, Lebanon, Syria, Jordan, Israel, Palestine, Armenia, Azerbaijan, Iran, Afghanistan, Pakistan northwest, Yugoslavia, Mongolia, China, Kazakhstan and Siberia north of the Altai steppes.

-In upland valleys and low hill ranges, and steppe country, they live in the open desert, semi-desert, and semiarid rocky areas.
-In cultivated regions, such as melon patches and vegetable fields, marbled polecats can also be found.
+In upland valleys, low hill ranges, and steppe country, they live in the open desert, semi-desert, and semiarid rocky areas.
+Marbled polecats can also be found in cultivated regions, such as melon patches and vegetable fields.

 Diet